geoserver/geoserver.github.io/_posts/2021-03-04-geoserver-2-19-rc-released.md

 The ArcSDE Extension has been retired.

 In this case we found that the extension is no longer actively used, and lacked sufficient feedback and resources for continued development.
-The last tested ArcSDE 10.2.2 version is no longer available, making the required jars required for installation inaccessible.
+The last tested ArcSDE 10.2.2 version is no longer available, making the required jars required for installation unavailable.

 ## Retire the Script community module